Presbyterian Church of Wales: Peter Williams and Thomas Charles

-A notable event in the history of Welsh Methodism was the publication in 1770, of a 4th annotated Welsh Bible by the Rev. Peter Williams, a forceful preacher, and an indefatigable worker, who had joined the Methodists in 1746, after being driven from several curacies.
+A notable event in the history of Welsh Methodism was the publication in 1770, of a 4th annotated Welsh Bible by the Rev. Peter Williams, a forceful preacher and an indefatigable worker, who had joined the Methodists in 1746 after being driven from several curacies.
 It gave birth to a new interest in Scripture, being the first definite commentary in the language.
-A powerful revival broke out at Llangeitho in the spring of 1780, and spread to the south, but not to the north of Wales.
+A powerful revival broke out at Llangeitho in the spring of 1780 and spread to the south but not to the north of Wales.

-In North Wales Rev. Thomas Charles (1755–1814) became a major figure.
+In North Wales, the Rev. Thomas Charles (1755–1814) became a major figure.
 Having spent five years in Somerset as curate of several parishes, Charles returned to his native North Wales to marry Sarah Jones of Bala.
 Failing to find employment in the established church, he joined the Methodists in 1784.
 His circulating charity schools and then his Sunday schools gradually made the North a new country.
 In 1791 a revival began at Bala, a few months after the Bala Association had been ruffled by the proceedings which led to the expulsion of Peter Williams from the Connection, in order to prevent him from selling John Canne's Bible among the Methodists, because of some Sabellian marginal notes.